TheHive-Project/TheHiveDocs/admin/admin-guide.md

  - `read` : all non-sensitive data can be read.
 With this role, a user can't make any change.
 They can't add a case, task, log or observable.
 They also can't run analyzers;
  - `write`: create, remove and change data of any type.
 This role is for standard users. `write` role inherits `read` rights;
  - `admin`: this role is reserved for TheHive administrators.
 Users with this role can manage user accounts, metrics, create case templates and observable data types. `admin` inherits `write` rights;
- - `alert`: this role only give to user the permission to create alerts.
+ - `alert`: users with this role can only create alerts.

 **Warning**: Please note that user accounts cannot be removed once they have been created, otherwise audit logs will refer to an unknown user.
 However, unwanted or unused accounts can be locked.